->''"Walk right in, it's around the back''

 '''Alice's Restaurant''' is the name of a 1967 album by Music/ArloGuthrie.
 The lead song on the album is officially named "The Alice's Restaurant Massacree", but is frequently also called "Alice's Restaurant".

-The song is talking-blues-style with a sung refrain,[[note]]The refrain, confusingly, is introduced with the words, "This song is called Alice's Restaurant"...[[/note]] recounting the long-winded (18 minutes!) and exaggerated but basically true story of how a young Arlo Guthrie did a simple favour for his friend Alice by getting rid of waste from her restaurant, only to be arrested and fined for littering, and later being judged "morally unfit" to be shipped off to fight in Vietnam.
+The song is talking-blues-style with a sung refrain,[[note]]The refrain, confusingly, is introduced with the words, "This song is called Alice's Restaurant"...[[/note]] recounting the long-winded (18 minutes!) and exaggerated but basically true story of how a young Arlo Guthrie did a simple favor for his friend Alice by trying to take her garbage to the dump, only to be arrested and fined for littering, and later being judged "morally unfit" to be shipped off to fight in Vietnam.
 Arlo points out the absurdity that a person with a littering conviction is considered morally unfit to go to war and "burn women, kids, houses and villages", and ends it with an anti-war message.

 There is a long-standing tradition of radio stations playing the song on UsefulNotes/ThanksgivingDay, because the littering incident takes place on that holiday (and, originally, because the song is so long that it gave the DJ on duty time to slip off and gobble down some food).